THE HAPPY CASTLE COOPERATIVE

 Building Happy Castle: A Cooperative Future

-For every hour you work at Happy Castle, you earn ownership in the cooperative non-profit enterprise that is Happy Castle Art Camp.
+For every hour you work at Happy Castle, you earn ownership in the cooperative enterprises that are Happy Castle Art Camp.
 The campground, the festivals, the farm, the dome school—everything we create together—makes up our shared wealth.
 When we combine the skills, creativity, and labor of our collective, the entrepreneurial potential of our cooperative is limitless.

 Money talks.
 If we want to change the world, we have to thrive within a broken system long enough to build a real alternative to the extractive capitalist model.
 As Happy Castle expands, growth is not our goal—accessibility is.
 We’re not here to get rich.
-We’re here to make opting out of the rat race a viable option for more people.
+We’re here to build a scalable cooperative economic model that makes opting out of the rat race not only a viable option for more people, but an exciting one.

 The Pioneers of Happy Castle

-The groundwork is laid for a radically unique cooperative lifestyle that blends entrepreneurship, community, and culture.
+The groundwork is laid for a radically unique community lifestyle that blends entrepreneurship, collective ownership, and cooperative culture.
 If you are a worldbuilder, this is your blank canvas.
-I’ve met so many of you already—people disillusioned with a self-destructive, alienating, unsustainable society who want to build a life of community and abundance but don’t know how or where to start.
+I’ve met so many of you already—dreamers disillusioned with a self-destructive, alienating, unsustainable society who want to build a life of community and abundance but don’t know how or where to start.
+We must take action to build a better future.

 We don’t have to sit idly by as greed, war, poverty, and environmental collapse destroy the planet.
 We can fight back—together.
 Happy Castle Art Camp, our off-grid desert festival, is just the first step.
 But our greater mission is to inspire a global eco-village movement, expanding through a network of Happy Castle Sister Cities.
 We will build a better world.